AbdallaAbker/MLOps_Canadian_Forest_Fire_Prediction/04-model_deployment/README.md

 To run the model locally:
 - open a new terminal and activate virtul enviorment
-- locate terminal directory to: dc ./model_deployment
+- locate terminal directory to: cd ./04-model_deployment
-- run fast api server by running: python main.py
+- run fast api server by running: 04.1-python main.py
-- verify the server is working by running: python score.py and recieves score
+- verify the server is working by running: python 04.2-score.py
+- Check the model predictions